PoornaPragnaMS/Neural-Networks/README.md

  To increase the accuracy, we are using k-fold validation technique to achieve low bias and low variance and grid search technique for hyper parameter tunning to get the best suite parameters.

+ ## Results

+ With the first run after building the model, acurray was around 80~82%, with k-fold validaiton and grid search, accuracy increased to 82%